metauni/metauni.github.io/slt/align.md

 ---
 title:
-    metauni Alignment Plan
+    SLT for Alignment
 description:
     Lightning unenlightened
 ---

 This document contains a research plan leading to applications of Singular Learning Theory (SLT) to AI alignment.
 There is an [FAQ](/align-faq).
+Some of the MSc and PhD students in Daniel Murfet's group at the University of Melbourne are working on aspects of this, but it's far too much for a small group.
+You should consider biting off a piece.
+We'll help!

 > Our ability to make lots of useful observations depends on measurement tools, or lenses, that make visible things which are invisible, either by overcoming the physical limitations of our sense organs or our cognitive limitations to interpret raw data.
 This can be a major bottleneck to scientific progress, a prototypical example being the invention of the microscope, which was a turning point for our ability to study the natural world.
 The lenses that currently exist for interpretability are still quite crude, and expanding the current suite of tools, as well as building places to explore and visualize neural networks using those tools, seems critical for making lots of high bit observations -- From "[Searching for search](https://www.lesswrong.com/posts/FDjTgDcGPc7B98AES/searching-for-search-4)"